Live Call Replay:

 • This resolution would be welcomed by markets, with foreign equities the likeliest leaders.
 Recent foreign stock declines reflect their significant dependence on imported energy.
 With a near-term resolution, these regions would avoid the worst scenarios and strong fundamental trends in place prior to the conflict would remain intact.

 • Until this scenario materializes, we would watch closely to validate equity price trends remain intact.
-This includes the S&P 500 remaining in an upward trend, above its 200-day moving average, currently around 6,585.
+This includes the S&P 500 remaining in an upward trend, holding above long-term support around 6,600.

-• Also, we would confirm that inflation expectations remain contained with the 10-year Treasury yield holding in the recent range between 3.95%-4.35%, currently around 4.1%.
+• Also, we would confirm that inflation expectations remain contained with the 10-year Treasury yield holding in the recent range between 3.95%-4.35%.

 Scenario 2 (base case): Strait of Hormuz reopening within two to six weeks